zeitgeistpm/zeitgeist/README.md

   user to create pools, provide liquidity or swap assets.
 - [primitives](./zrml/primitives) - Contains custom and common types, traits and constants.
-- [rikiddo](./zrml/rikiddo) - The module contains a completely modular
-  implementation of our novel market maker [Rikiddo][rikiddo].
-It also offers a pallet that other pallets can use to utilize the Rikiddo market maker.
-Rikiddo can be used by the automated market maker to determine swap prices.

 ## How to Build and Run a Zeitgeist Node